Prebiotic Skincare: Rewilding The Gut-Skin Microbiome

 Biodiversity refers to the variety of life seen in the number of species in an ecosystem and is a marker used to measure the health of a living system.
 A forest needs biodiversity to thrive — and so do the gut and skin microbiomes in the human body.

-To increase biodiversity in the gut and skin microbiomes, we must reconnect with nature and plants that are guided by inner wild intelligence.
-After centuries of adaptation, these wild plants have developed the resilience to thrive in some of the most challenging environments, from the African Savanna to the Amazon Rainforest.
-Plants that are rich in prebiotic fiber, like the Baobab, allow the probiotics in our gut and skin to flourish for good health inside and out.
+To increase biodiversity in the gut and skin microbiomes, we must reconnect with nature and plants guided by wild inner intelligence.
+After centuries of adaptation, these fantastic plants have developed the resilience to thrive in some of the most challenging environments, from the African Savanna to the Amazon Rainforest.
+Plants rich in prebiotic fiber, like the Baobab, allow the probiotics in our gut and skin to flourish for good health inside and out.